 |30 October||Mexico City, Mexico|

-Catherine Bond Muir (Chief Executive Officer, W Series)
+Catherine Bond Muir (Chief Executive Officer, W Series) said:

 “I am overjoyed that the waiting is finally over and our drivers are back on track for W Series’ second season.
 If you had told me when Alice Powell won our last race at Brands Hatch that I would have to wait 646 days to see our cars on track again, I wouldn’t have believed you because our first season was such a resounding success.